open-medicine-initiative/medical-mindmap-paper-toolkit/README.md

 ##### Hints:

- - You may change everything at any time *(e.g. arrangement, shapes, colors and sizes)*.
+ - You may change everything at any time *(e.g. arrangement, shapes, colors and sizes)* but should try to be as consistent as possible
  - You can freely choose the visual representation of your elements regarding their properties *(e.g. color, shape, size)*.
  - Decide on a logical structure to give the different properties a meaning and keep it.
  - At first, concentrate on aspects that are clear and easy for you *(e.g. a shape and color for your main symptoms)* and go into detail from there.
- - You may cut your own shapes or differ the stencils as desired.
+ - You may cut your own shapes or modify the stencils as desired.
  - Think about how the elements relate to each other and select arrows representing these relationships in a suitable way.

 ### Step 2